ThreatID Database Now Contains WMD Agents IR Library

 Last week, Dr. David Schiering, RedWave Technology’s Chief Technical Officer, spent several days at the Combat Capabilities Development Command Chemical and Biological Center in Maryland, our government’s R&D site for chemical and biological defense, recording the spectra of critical WMD agents including blister, nerve, and Fourth Generation Agents.

-The infrared spectra of these highly toxic chemicals are now incorporated in a separate library in the ThreatID database, and are available to our users.
+The infrared spectra of these highly toxic chemicals are now incorporated in a separate library in the ThreatID database and are available to our users.
 In addition to the more “common” agents, several Fourth Generation, also known as Novichoks or A-series agents, were measured and our WMD library now contains the IR spectra of these highly toxic, persistent agents.

-This announcement is an example of RedWave Technology’s commitment to continue enhancement and expansion of ThreatID’s spectral database, ThreatAssist As important as adding a library of chemical agents, we are continually upgrading the database with libraries in application areas outside of WMDs.
-Of particular relevance, and an area of focus, is the development and enhancement of libraries that contain a range of both solid and liquid mixtures.
-With respect to mixtures, advanced algorithms for analyzing these more complicated samples is another area of concentrated development here at RedWave.
+This announcement is an example of RedWave Technology’s commitment to continue the enhancement and expansion of ThreatID’s spectral database, ThreatAssist As important as adding a library of chemical agents, we are continually upgrading the database with libraries in application areas outside of WMDs.
+Of particular relevance, and an area of focus is the development and enhancement of libraries that contain a range of both solid and liquid mixtures.
+With respect to mixtures, advanced algorithms for analyzing these more complicated samples are another area of concentrated development here at RedWave.

 Main Title – New Jersey National Guard Hazmat by Mark C. Olsen